FILM - 'Polish Airmen Fighting for Freedom'

 Also to the rear is a sunken semi-circular walkway flanked by two walls of granite.
 These are engraved with the names of 1877* Polish airmen lost while under British Command, together with the insignias of the individual Polish Air Force wartime squadrons.
 There is also an inscription of the names of the 23 Polish airmen lost during the French campaign of 1940.
 The Memorial is fronted by a shallow ornamental pond surrounded by a paved walkway and adjacent grassed area and flower beds within a gated iron boundary fence.

 The Memorial is close to the southeast perimeter corner of RAF Northolt, the home of seven Polish fighter squadrons at different times during the war, including the 1st Polish Wing.
 The main entrance, through a cast iron gate on stone posts, is on the corner of the A4180 West End Road at the junction with the A40 Western Avenue roundabout.
 There is provision for restricted free parking on the adjacent access road.
-The nearest station is South Ruislip, about a 14 minute walk.
+The nearest Underground and Mainline railway station is South Ruislip, a distance of approximately 1,200 yards and about a 14 minute walk.

 This prominent local heritage landmark has its own “Polish War Memorial” sign beside the A40 trunk road in and out of London and regularly features in traffic reports on the radio.
 The London Borough of Hillingdon has been the owner and custodian of the Memorial since 1965 and keeps it in pristine condition with regular cleaning and maintenance.